Maysville, Kentucky minor league baseball: History

 Maysville continued play in the 1911 Blue Grass League season.
 An opening day parade featured Blue Grass League President Dr. W.C.
 Ussery.
 Maysville Mayor J.W.
 Lee threw out the first pitch and declared the day a business holiday.
 A crowd of 3,000 saw Maysville beat the Paris Bourbonites.
-The Maryville Rivermen finished with a record of 55–63, placing 4th under manager James Carmoney.
-Maysville finished the season 17.5 games behind the 1st place Paris Bourbonites.
+The Maryville Rivermen finished with a record of 55–63, placing fourth under manager James Carmoney.
+Maysville finished the season 17.5 games behind the first place Paris Bourbonites.

-The 1912 Maysville Rivermen placed 2nd in the Blue Grass league, finishing 4.0 games behind the 1st place Frankfort Lawmakers.
+The 1912 Maysville Rivermen placed second in the Blue Grass league, finishing 4.0 games behind the first place Frankfort Lawmakers.
 In 1912, the Mt.
 Olivet band played at the Maysville Rivermen season home opener.
 Maysville was under the direction of owner Thomas Russell.

-With a 82–47 record under managers James Carmoney and Harry Kunkel, the Rivermen finished behind Frankfort's 85–42 record.
+Finishing the 1912 season with an 82–47 record under managers James Carmoney and Harry Kunkel, the Rivermen finished behind Frankfort's 85–42 record.
 They were followed by the Lexington Colts (60–65), Paris Bourbonites (60–69), Richmond Pioneers (66–64) and Mount Sterling Orphans (31–97).
 The Blue Grass League folded following the 1912 season.

-Maysville continued minor league play in 1913.
+After the Blue Grass League folded, Maysville continued minor league play in 1913 in a new league.
 The Maysville Angles became members of the 1913 eight–team Class D level Ohio State League.
-With a 38–96 record, Maysville placed 8th and last in the league, ending the season 46.0 games behind the 1st place Chillicothe Babes.
+With a 38–96 record, Maysville placed eighth and last in the league, ending the season 46.0 games behind the first place Chillicothe Babes.
 The 1913 Maysville manager was Frank Moore.

 The 1914 Maysville Angels disbanded from the eight–team Ohio State League during the season.
 Maysville folded on July 22, 1914, after beating Huntington 2–1.
 At the time, the team had a record of 30–51 under managers Ollie Chapman and Roy Montgomery.